dsohn97/Drone-Demo/README.md

-# CameraDemo
+## Droneflight_Demo

-Welcome to the Dronflight Demo FUSEE App which shows one method to Create a Camera Pespective in 1st and 3rd Person.
+Welcome to the Droneflight Demo FUSEE App, which illustrates a method to calculate movement of objects and the camera in Space using `Quaternions`.
+This method works for 1st and 3rd person views.

+# problem

 `Droneflight.cs` contains the source code for a working FUSEE application showing a 3D drone model with 3 different camera types.